culturesofknowledge/emplaces/models/20180814-EMPlaces-data-model-UI-crosswalk-multisource.md

 # Place multi-source structure

 Each place description is formed using data from one or more sources.
 Data from each resource is associated with a distinct `em:Place_sourced` resource, which may also include information about the source of the data.
-Data which is generated and managedunto local editorial control of the EMPlaces deploymemnt is associated with the special source `ems:EMPlaces`.
+Data which is generated and managed under local editorial control of the Cultures of Knowledge EMPlaces deployment is associated with the special source `ems:EMPlaces`.
 The combined (or merged) data from all sources is represented by an `em:Place_merged` resource, which in turn references each of the contributing `em:Place_sourced` resources.

 Example: